 Comment.
-The language deleted from Section 1174 was added to permit a lessor to evict a defaulting lessee and relet the premises without forfeiting his right to look to the lessee for any resulting deficiencies in the accruing rentals.
-Under the preexisting law, a lessor whose lessee defaulted in the payment of rent had to choose between (a) suing the lessee from time to time to collect the accruing rentals and (b) completely terminating the lease and the lessee's obligation to pay any more rent.
+The language deleted from Section 1174 was added by prior amendment to permit a lessor to evict a defaulting lessee and relet the premises without forfeiting his right to look to the lessee for any resulting deficiencies in the accruing rentals.
+Prior to that amendment, a lessor whose lessee defaulted in the payment of rent had to choose between (a) suing the lessee from time to time to collect the accruing rentals and (b) completely terminating the lease and the lessee's obligation to pay any more rent.
 Costello v.
 Martin Bros., 74 Cal.
 App.
 782, 786, 241 Pac.
 588, 589 (1925).